Alberto-rp/Pocket-pikachu-emulator/README.md

 - This is a web project made by a huge fan of this 90'S old toy, "pocket pikachu" only with JS
 - I'm trying to replicate it by reverse engineering, watching the behavior of mine and making it here.
+- I added the custom/new functionality to enable/disable the friendshipLevel dropdown.
 - Still in progress, is not finished yet!
 - Of course, this is a non-profit fan project, all rights to this content belong to its rightful creators.